 And so there you have it!
 You now know your way around a map and compass.
 You can now be the envy of your friends by looking cool, being useful, and maybe even save a life; yours even.
 That is if you have the patience and willpower to study and practice the things you found in here.

 Remember that these skills are ones that the military use, well maybe more than what we have discussed here, but still they’re enough to direct you on the right path, from lost to ranger.
+Do check out our must-read article on how to survive in the wild with just your wits to give you more information.

 Do you have an interesting story of an adventure involving map reading while in the outdoors?
 We can’t wait to hear it so share it with us in the comments section!